Concealment/Furnishing Inaccurate Particulars – Section 271(1)(c)

 What would constitute an ‘appropriate’ reply to a Penalty Notice issued under section 271 and whether one or more of the above stated legal grounds may apply to the facts and circumstances of a person/Assessee cannot be generalised.
 It is therefore highly prudent and recommended that a tax and legal professional is consulted before such e-reply is sent and an ‘appropriate’ reply is drafted with such help and/or any other legal avenues or strategies that may be available to obtain relief from such penalty action.

-To request an answer/advice for free, leave the ‘Budget’ field in the pop-up form blank.
+To request help/information/advice for free, leave the ‘Budget’ field in the pop-up form blank.

 For administrative assistance and general queries, please contact MinusTax via —